NatVanG/PBI-InspectorV2/README.md

 ![WinForm 1](DocsImages/WinForm1.png)

-1. Browse to your local Fabric CI/CD folder or a PBI Desktop File (either the *.pbip file or its parent folder).
+1. Browse to a local Fabric CI/CD folder containing one or more Fabric CI/CD item definitions or paste the folder path.
 2. Either use the base (Power BI) rules file included in the application or select your own.
 3. Use the "Browse" button to select an output directory to which the results will be written.
 Alternatively, select the "Use temp files" check box to write the resuls to a temporary folder that will be deleted upon exiting the application.
 4. Select output formats, either JSON or HTML or both.
 To simply view the test results in a formatted page select the HTML output.